open/close all folders

 - Subverted with "Shiftwork" by Kenny Chesney and George Strait.
 Strait was originally not credited for his solo singing on the second verse, but this changed halfway through the song's chart run when the two artists' labels were able to strike a deal.

 - Reba McEntire's "Every Other Weekend" was recorded as a duet with Kenny Chesney, but the official single edit replaced him with co-writer Skip Ewing due to a label disagreement.
-Despite this, most stations played the Chesney version anyway, and the song was credited only to Reba on the charts.
+Despite this, nearly all stations played the Chesney version anyway, and the song was credited only to Reba on the charts.

 - Caitlyn Smith sang backing vocals on Kenny Chesney's "All the Pretty Girls", but not even the liner notes credit her for this.